-As you may have heard or seen in the media, the United States government has ramped up its efforts to combat tax evasion through a relatively new law known as FATCA.
+As you may have heard or seen in the media, the United States government has ramped up its efforts to combat tax evasion through a law known as FATCA.

 Introduction to FATCA

 FATCA stands for the “Foreign Account Tax Compliance Act.”
 FATCA was enacted in 2010 as part of the HIRE Act.
 The objective behind FATCA is to combat offshore tax evasion by requiring U.S. citizens to report their holdings in foreign financial accounts and their foreign assets on an annual basis to the IRS.
 As part of the implementation of FATCA, starting with the 2011 tax season, the IRS requires certain U.S. citizens to report the total value of their “foreign financial assets” on their personal tax returns by attaching Form 8938 – FATCA reporting

 FATCA Reporting for U.S. Expats – IRS Form 8938